Professor of Bioinformatics,

 - Shoba served as the first Australian Director of the International Society for Computational Biology (2003-5) and is currently the President of the Asia-Pacific Bioinformatics Network.
 Shoba serves on the editorial boards of several bioinformatics journals including PLoS One and BMC Bioinformatics, and contributes to the organisation and scientific program of several international bioinformatics conferences.
 She is a steering committee member of the International Immunomics Society and of Bioinformatics Australia.
 She is also a Bioinformatics and Biostatistics expert advisory panel member to the National Health & Medical Research Council, Australia since 2012.

-- The Macquarie node of the ARC Centre of Excellence in Bioinformatics is headed by Shoba.
+- The Macquarie node of the ARC Centre of Excellence in Bioinformatics was headed by Shoba.

 - Shoba hosted InCoB2014 in Sydney, Australia.